 The black figures in that work existed in my imagination and were more of a record of that internal world made tangible.
 I think the work I am making now is the work my nine-year-old self was imagining, the way that earlier work was what my five-year-old self was conjuring.
 These aren't documents of identity or identity politics, because what this work questions is the very notion of an identity-what it serves and how it is read.
 The drawings I do question identity; they reveal the lie that one chooses to believe about a person, a place, a thing.
-I'm not concerned with documenting my daily life as it is, but the vignettes of things, moments, memories, things that don't make sense entirely, but aren't necessarily surreal.
+I'm not concerned with documenting my daily life as it is, but the vignettes of opposite The Bride Charcoal, pastel and pencil on paper 19" x 24" 2016 above Pregnant Charcoal, pastel and pencil on paper 42" x 74.5" 2017 things, moments, memories, things that don't make sense entirely, but aren't necessarily surreal.
 There is reality in my work, but that reality is a scaffolding for the imaginary to emerge, proliferate and roam.